CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 ### Task 1: Setup compliance process
 In this task, you will be setting up the compliance process for the Governance Components application that you installed in the previous lab.

-1. Now return to the tab where your **“Center of Excellence - Core Components”** solution is open.
+1. Now return to the tab where your **Center of Excellence - Core Components** solution is open.

 1. Open the CoE Setup and Upgrade Wizard app.
 Click **Apps** **(1)**, Click the three ellipses (⋯) next to the **CoE Setup and Upgrade Wizard** **(2)**.
 Select **Play** **(3)** to launch the app.